evanpurkhiser/CS-Six-Degrees-of-Wikipedia/doc/presentation/presentation.md

  * Written in C++11
- * Uses OpenMP for parallizing sections of code
+ * Uses OpenMP for paralyzing sections of code
- * Uses an external python script to search Wikipedia page names from a seach term
+ * Uses an external python script to search Wikipedia page names from a search term
  * Interactive console type application